weakish/docs-en/views/leanengine_quickstart.md

 # LeanEngine Quick Start

-In this documentation, you will learn how to create a LeanEngine project, debug locally, and deploy your project to the cloud.
+In this documentation, you will learn how to create a LeanEngine project, debug it locally, and deploy your project to the cloud.

 ## Creating a Project